Carrot404/ECE470_LAB/lab7/lab7pkg_pick_place/README.md

 ### 1.1 what to do:

 1. **Camera Calibration:** transform block's image coordinate into robot's coordinate
-   - take two snapshots using `ckcamera` api and record corresponding robot's coordinate.
+   - take two snapshots using `realsense_camera.py` api and record corresponding robot's coordinate.
 Tip: (move robot to approach the block and obtain the approximate value in Teach Pedant )
    - do the above image classification to identify image coordinate.
    - complete `coordinate_transform` function in `lab7_img.py`
    - now you can obtain robot's coordinate Given a new set of blocks.